 Reporting to Parents

-Students in Pre-Primary to Year 6 will take home student reports in July and December each year.
-These reports are computer generated and reflect the intent of the Department of Education’s Curriculum, Assessment and Reporting Policy.
+Students in Kindergarten to Year 6 will have student reports delivered via Connect in July and December each year.
+These reports are computer generated and reflect the intent of the Department of Education’s Western Australian Curriculum, Assessment and Reporting Policy.
 They are standardised reports, which report on academic rigor, sporting and social outcomes and are used in all schools across the state.
 Parents of students in years 3 and 5 will also receive NAPLAN reports around the end of third term of each year.
-Students in the pre-compulsory Pre-Primary and Kindergarten years will also receive reports from their classroom teachers.